harveshvaran/ftp82_laptop/admin/SETUP.md

 # This readme is for the administrators of the ftp program

+## Pre Nov-20th

+  * Sort the teams into 2 batches of 25, then into teams of 5 each
+    * CS/Non-CS folks
+    * Scores equally distributed
+    * Gender distribution
+  * Create Git repository for the 10 teams
+    * Add each team member to the team's git repository
+  * Create Scrum teams corresponding to the 10 teams
+    * Add each team member to the team's Jira group

 ## Github
   * Create a github account for each trainee
   * Copy ftp-fork-me as ftp[nn] for each team